 Festival foods are offered during the many Epcot festivals throughout the year.
 If you have a day where you’ll be at Epcot during one of the festivals you can forego any formal dining altogether on that day and just plan on eating around the world showcase.
 These mini-meals are usually pretty nice portion sizes and run about 5 or 6 dollars each, so depending on what you combine for each meal, your cost of meals for the day may actually be cheaper across all the guests in your travel party.

-Our daily Disney dining budget usually includes a breakfast at the less than 15 dollar level ( a yogurt, croissant and coffee).
+Our daily Disney dining budget usually includes a breakfast at the less than 15 dollar level ( a yogurt, croissant, and coffee).
 A 10 dollar or less snack.
-A quick service lunch for 15-20 dollars and a table service dinner around the 40 dollar a person range.
-Places like Garden Grill, Boma, Whispering Canyon Cafe and Crystal Palace are usually priced around that 40 dollar mark, and are considered the budget friendly table service restaurants. .
+A quick-service lunch for 15-20 dollars and a table service dinner around the 40 dollars a person range.
+Places like Garden Grill, Boma, Whispering Canyon Cafe, and Crystal Palace are usually priced around that 40 dollar mark, and are considered the budget-friendly table service restaurants. .
 Be sure to check the Disney site to sort your dining preferences by cost.
 This plan usually means we budget about 80 dollars per person per day.
 100 dollars per person per day if we go for a fancier restaurant.

 Tips will need to be added to this cost if you plan on visiting a table service restaurant.
 If you plan on one each day add another 20-40 dollars to your total food budget each day.

 Disney Vacation on a Budget | Hidden Vacation Costs

 Lightning Lane Passes